2023 Solar Incentives Guide for Casper, WY - Tax Credits & Rebates

 EcoWatch's Casper, WY Solar Incentives FAQs

-You should plan to talk to a representative from the company that installed your system — or get in touch with a local Casper solar installer — to better understand which incentives you might qualify for.
+You should plan to talk to someone from the company that installed your solar panels – or speak to a local Casper solar installer — to better understand which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the top solar panel installation companies near you, take a look at our article on the best solar companies in Casper.
+To find the best solar panel installation companies near you, read our article on Casper's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.